Monday to Friday

 Profits and Friendly Faces

 Unlike poor old Tesco, we continue to grow.
-Sales for the first ten weeks of this year are 4% above the same weeks last year.
-Sales for the Easter Monday week were 10% above the same week last year.
+Sales for the first ten weeks of last year were 4% above the same weeks the previous year.
+Sales for the Easter Monday week were in fact 10% above the same week.
 The secret – a friendly helpful face behind the counter, and a growing range of good quality products like the eggs and chocolates stocked over Easter.
 But there’s always room for improvement so let us know if you’d like us to add to the stock or change our approach in any way.

 Alongside our growing range of wines – two dozen of them now mostly around £7 a bottle – we also stock a delicious prosecco, Vetriano.
 It’s fresh and fragrant with soft, appealing fruit. £10.99